-Kids Alive ministry focuses on children, but we also invest in strengthening families so children can thrive.
-We invite or rescue children and youth from challenging circumstances and help them to grow up well, and the children themselves often become instruments of blessing to their families.
+Kids Alive ministry focuses on children and strengthens their families so they can thrive in school and at home.
+We invite or rescue children and youth from hard circumstances and help them to grow up well, and the children themselves often become instruments of blessing to their families and beyond.

 In our schools, another critical way to help a child is to help their caregivers.
 Regular activities such as parenting classes or school events let us guide and encourage the children’s caregivers.
 Additionally, our campuses have increasing counseling ability to provide direct help as well.